OpShin/opshin-book/src/language_tour/structure.md

 Don't fret!
 Take these error messages as guidance on what works and what not and adjust your program as required by the compiler to obtain valid code.

-> *Before 0.16.0*: It is not possible to change the type of your variable later.
+> It is not possible to change the type of your variable later.
 > The following program is forbidden
 >
 > ```python